 Every application is assessed based on merit, a demonstrated need for the proposed research, the perceived benefit to Australia and a willingness to share the overseas findings and knowledge with the Australian community.

 The value of every Fellowship is different as it is calculated based on the number of countries to be visited, the duration of the approved Fellowship and an estimated airfare.
-The average value of a Fellowship is 27,000 AUD.
+The average value of a Fellowship is 29,000 AUD.

-  To be eligible to apply, you must:
+To be eligible to apply for a Churchill Fellowship you must:

 - be an Australian Citizen over the age of 18

 - not be enrolled in tertiary studies directly related to the topic of your proposed project

 - have experience in and commitment to the field of your project